the-turing-way/the-turing-way/ACCESSIBILITY.md

 Each resource (our Accessibility Policy - this document, Community Handbook Accessibility Guidelines, and our Accessibility Guide) play a different yet overlapping role in enabling, documenting, and sharing our evolving language around accessible and inclusive collaboration.

 This policy is a work in progress, as are the practices that we employ as a community.
-Much like how _The Turing Way_ itself is always being written and rewritten, our accessibility policies and practices are constantly being updated as broader awareness grows and changes in technology are made.
+Much like how _The Turing Way_ is always being written and rewritten, our accessibility policies and practices are constantly being updated as broader awareness grows and changes in technology are made.

 ## 1.1 Core Principles